Peanut Butter Buckeye Bark

 No-Bake Peanut Butter Buckeye Bark recipe is made with just 5 ingredients and is the perfect dessert for peanut butter and chocolate lovers!
-Your Valentine will love this.
+Your Valentine or Christmas dessert trays will love this addition!

-Valentine’s Day – the day of chocolate.
+Christmas Day or Valentine’s Day – the official day of chocolate.
 I’m not a huge chocolate person but once you combine it with either peanut butter or caramel, I’m all over that.
 This bark is dessert heaven times infinity.
 I love buckeyes since they combine two of my favorite things, but I love how much easier it is to turn them into bars.
 No need to do any rolling here – simply melting, mixing and spreading the ingredients is all.
 This Peanut Butter Buckeye Bark would be amazing added to your holiday dessert trays!

 P.S.
 Have you tried my double peanut butter lava cakes smothered in chocolate sauce?
 If you’re on the search for holiday treats this week, here is a good place to start.
 If you’re not a chocolate person, you might just love this Sugar Cookie Popcorn.
 By “might, I mean you WILL!